The Boundaries of Intellectual Property

 Since its beginning in 1957, the William & Mary Law Review has become one of the top general interest law journals in the country.
 The Law Review, published entirely by William & Mary Law students, includes six issues per academic year and features the work of noted scholars and William & Mary students.
 By publishing an annual volume of legal writing, the Law Review provides a forum for academic treatment of a variety of legal issues, offers a unique educational opportunity for its student members, aids practitioners in understanding recent developments in the law, and enhances the life of the Law School.

-The Law Review will publish Volume 54 during the 2012-2013 academic year.
-The Volume will include Articles and Notes analyzing the Equal Protection Clause, the First Amendment, international personal jurisdiction, immigration, political charities, corporations, copyright, and many other legal topics.
+The Law Review will publish Volume 55 during the 2013-2014 academic year.
+The Volume will include Articles and Notes analyzing the Equal Protection Clause, the First Amendment, bankruptcy law, immigration, contracts, habeas corpus, family law, intellectual property, and many other legal topics.